volatiletech/sqlboiler/README.md

 ##### Aliases

 In sqlboiler, names are automatically generated for you.
-If you name your database entitiese properly you will likely have descriptive names generated in the end.
-However in the case where thee names in your database are bad AND unchangeable, or sqlboiler's inference doesn't understand the names you do have (even though they are good and correct) you can use aliases to change the name of your tables, columns and relationships in the generated Go code.
+If you name your database entities properly you will likely have descriptive names generated in the end.
+However in the case where the names in your database are bad AND unchangeable, or sqlboiler's inference doesn't understand the names you do have (even though they are good and correct) you can use aliases to change the name of your tables, columns and relationships in the generated Go code.